d4wae89d498/oc2c/readme.md

 ## Key Features

 - **Partial Transpilation**
-  Only Objective‑C constructs (classes, methods, ivars, messages) are recognized and translated.
+  Only few Objective‑C constructs are recognized and translated.
 All other C code is left untouched.
+- **Support** for officials Objective-C runtime library `libobjc`.
+A small `libobjc` is also provided and aims to be runtime compatible with officials implementations.
 - **C99‑Only Implementation**
   No external libraries or language extensions—just a single ANSI‑compatible toolchain.
 - **Struct‑based Polymorphism**
   Every AST node carries a function pointer “accept” method; visitors (e.g. pretty‑printer or C‑code generator) implement polymorphic behavior via struct of callbacks.
 - **Backtracking / Recursive Descent Parser**
   The `try_parse` macro + `save/restore` parser state let you compose complex, backtracking grammar rules in a compact way—no separate lexer, no parser generator.
-- **'Visitor alike' Pattern**
+- **Extensible via a 'Visitor alike' Pattern**
-  Two built‑in visitors:
+  Built‑in 'visitors':
   - **Dumper** (`visitors/dumper.c`): prints the AST for debugging
   - **Transpiler** (`visitors/transpiler.c`): emits C code for recognized Objective‑C nodes
-- **Support ** for officials Objective-C runtime library `libobjc`.
-A small `libobjc` is also provided and aims to be runtime compatible with officials implementations.